 Why?
 There is certainly money to be made.
 This article interviews a successful stock photographer.

 The consensus is that it is not a get-rich-quick scheme, nor an avenue to long-term passive income.
 And considering you often have to forfeit your rights to a picture, it might not be worth it.

 The problem is that stock photo sites aren’t just a photo dump opportunity.
 You have to curate your pictures, choose the best ones, add relevant (researched) keywords, then upload them.

 Like anything, if you apply yourself consistently, you can make it work.

 123rf.com has one of the best commission rates for photographers.
 LightStalking.com has a list of 7 stock photo sites to consider.

 The verdict: don’t ignore stock photography, but also don’t count on it.
-A good method to diversify your income, though!
+It’s an excellent method to diversify your income, though!

 If you’ve got a website, this one is easy to implement.

 Affiliate programs are usually a win-win-win.
-The customer gets something they were interested in (for the exact same price), Amazon or whatever gets business they wouldn’t have otherwise, and sites like this one get to keep the lights on.
+The customer gets something they were interested in (for the same price), Amazon – or whatever – gets business they wouldn’t have otherwise, and sites like this one get to keep the lights on.